echofoo/lustre_manual_markdown/07-Glossary.md

 - Wide striping

   Strategy of using many OSTs to store stripes of a single file.
 This obtains maximum bandwidth access to a single file through parallel utilization of many OSTs.
-For more information about wide striping, see *the section called “Lustre Striping Internals”*.
+For more information about wide striping, see [*the section called “Lustre Striping Internals”*](03.8-Managing%20File%20Layout%20(Striping)%20and%20Free%20Space.md#lustre-striping-internals).